dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 ## Auto-pause

-Prince of Persia can be paused by pressing the <kbd>Esc</kbd> key during the game.
+Prince of Persia can be paused by pressing the ++esc++ key during the game.
 But wouldn't it be useful if DOSBox could auto-pause itself whenever you switch to a different window?
 You can easily achieve that by enabling the `pause_when_inactive` option in the `[sdl]` section.